First Duty and Future Assignments in the Military

 The length of time one spends on an overseas tour depends on the location.
 For example, most of Europe and Japan are considered standard overseas tours.
 The length of the assignment is 24 months for single people, or those with dependents who elect not to bring their dependents, and 36 months for those who bring their dependents.

-Another type of overseas assignment, like most assignments to Korea, are considered remote.
+Another type of overseas assignment, like most assignments to Korea, is considered remote.
 On a remote tour one cannot bring their family at government expense, and the tour-length is 12 months.
 On the other hand, those returning from a remote tour usually get assignment preference over those returning from a standard tour.

 Of course, one can be involuntarily assigned overseas as well.
 In general, this is done based on the military member's last overseas return date.